PaulmannLighting/apis-saltans/core/ARCHITECTURE.md

 and source chaining stay consistent.
 Unit parse errors carry no rejected input and therefore expose only their domain-specific display message.

+## Primitive Enum Conversions

+Fieldless enums with an integer `#[repr]` derive `num_enum::IntoPrimitive` and `num_enum::TryFromPrimitive`.
+Where the public API historically returned the rejected primitive, the derive is configured to preserve that error type.
+Payload-carrying repr enums instead use `repr-discriminant` and explicit parsing because `num_enum` primitive derives require unit variants.

 ## Dependency Boundaries

 The core crate is intentionally below all protocol and runtime crates: